serverless/blog/posts/2017-04-26-serverless-v1.12.0.md

 This way you can e.g. reference other resources in your `serverless.yml` `resources` section.

-Here's an in-depth example how this looks like in practice:
+Here's an in-depth example of what this looks like in practice:

 ```yml
 functions: